janaquino8/NLP-Translator/README.md

-# NLP Translator
+# Simple Translator
 A simple translator made using C

 ## About
-This is a simple natural language processing (NLP) translator written using C.
+This is a simple translator written using C.

 For the **manage data** section, this translator allows the user to add entries pertaining to the translation of a single word to other languages, delete entries, view entries, search entries based on word or translation, export the entries to a text file, and import a text file following the prescribed format (see ```Sample_Import.txt``` for details).